How to Install GIMP on Debian 13, 12 and 11

 bash: gimp: command not found

-This usually means the APT package is not installed, or you installed GIMP through Flatpak or AppImage instead of APT.
-Each method registers its own binary, so you need to check the one you actually used.
+This usually means the APT package is not installed, or you installed GIMP through Flatpak or AppImage instead.
+Check the method you used.

 flatpak info org.gimp.GIMP